 Note: If you wish to visit Maria Island, (more info below) spend the night in Triabunna, not Swansea.

 Day 4: THE GREAT EASTERN DRIVE

 By now you will have begun the Great Eastern Drive!
-176km’s of wineyards, coastal towns, bays, beaches and never ending beauty.
+176km’s of vineyards, coastal towns, bays, beaches and never-ending beauty.

 Just 10 minutes from Swansea is Kates Berry Farm.
 Sample a variety of jams, including “adults only jams” and enjoy a berry-filled breakfast before hitting up some wineries along the east coast trail.

 This part of your journey will allow you to sample some of the world’s most renowned wines.
 The wineries are all relatively close together and all offer a different experience.
 Gala Estate, holds tastings in a 100-year-old home, still with its original stove and lounge room making for a very personal experience.
 Devil’s Corner is one of the more popular and modern wineries along this route, especially for lunch.
 Spring Vale had a cute picnic area.
 The tastings at all these wineries were free.

 Aim to spend the night in Bicheno.
 Bicheno is the closest coastal town to the famous Coles Bay and Freycinet National Park and is a great base for you to explore the region tomorrow!
 Allow enough time to walk around the town and if you’re there in time, have lunch at The Farm Shed, visit the beach and then head for a relaxed dinner at The Gulch which boasts fresh fish and chips on the wharf, accompanied by 1000’s of seagulls.

 DAY 5: COLES BAY & FREYCINET NATIONAL PARK